• Home

 What do you think of when you hear the word "Tourette"?
 Is it someone yelling curse words and profanities?
 Or maybe it is someone making obscene gestures.
 That is generally what most people think of when they hear the word Tourette.
 That is how the media portrays Tourette Syndrome in television shows, movies and in songs.

-BUT...this is not an accurate depiction of what Tourette Syndrome is.
-Tourette Syndrome (TS) is a neurological disorder.
-TS causes uncontrollable motor and verbal tics.
+BUT...this is not an accurate depiction of what Tourette Syndrome (TS) is.

 Fast Facts